How To Do a React Native Code Review – Checklist

 …you need to have a deep understanding of what’s inside and where the potential source of errors may be hidden.

-And if you think about it, there may be many areas that code review will appear to be highly recommended, if not absolutely necessary.
+And if you think about it, there may be many areas where code review will appear to be highly recommended, if not absolutely necessary.

-First of all, code review is extremely important if it comes to app performance.
+First of all, code review is extremely important when it comes to app performance.

-While talking about React Native and the cross-platform applications in general, their performance and user-interface is considered sometimes as the biggest challenge.
+While talking about React Native and cross-platform applications in general, their performance and user interface is considered sometimes as the biggest challenge.

 The goal is to make the final experience native-like.
 Which means performance has to be outstanding.